barkamol-valiy/model_rasch/README.md

 ## Usage

 - Start the bot in Telegram by sending `/start`.
-- Send the xls, xlsx or csv file which contains a matrix of student and question.
+- Send the xls, xlsx or csv file which contains a matrix of student-question-answer relation.
 0 means incorrect, 1 means correct answer
   ![dummy-data](./images/dummy_data.png)
 - You'll get result.xls as a response
   ![result](./images/result.png)